OUR STORY

 Bronze plaques in the historic Alger foyer pay tribute to veterans from Grosse Pointe

-Bronze plaques near the grand staircase preserve the names of all Grosse Pointers who served in World War II as well as the names of those who died.
+Bronze plaques near the grand staircase preserve the names of all Grosse Pointers who served in World War II.
 Smaller plaques in the entrance hall list those who served in the Korean and Vietnam conflicts and in Operation Desert Storm.
-In addition, a meritorious service plaque honors those killed during peacetime.
+In addition, there are plaques inscribed with names of our fallen heroes from WWII, the Korean, and Vietnam wars, and a meritorious service plaque honoring those killed during peacetime.

 Three additions have expanded the facilities of the War Memorial.
-The War Memorial Theater (temporarily closed) and original lakefront ballroom were dedicated in 1962, and our arts and communications wing was originally completed in 1977 and renovated twice after.
+The War Memorial Theater (temporarily closed) and original lakefront ballroom of the Fries Auditorium were dedicated in 1962.
+Our arts and education wing was originally completed in 1977 and renovated twice after.
 Most recently, the Fred M. Alger Center opened in the fall of 2022.

 Our Future